ralphbean/hfoss/doc/lectures.rst

      use ``connect-rit`` in the terminal activity to connect to ``ritwpa2``.
 Just open the terminal activity and run ``./connect-rit``.
 Each XO should have it.
+   - **Oh no!** the ``connect-rit`` script is busted!

+     - If this is the case for you, you can get a new copy of it from https://github.com/Qalthos/connect-rit -- Use a USB key to transfer it to the OLPC.

 Week 04, Day 2:  Sugar
 ----------------------